Ricky63rsd2002/Ricky63rsd2002/README.md

 - 🔭 I’m currently working on **AUTOMATE AND COMPUTE THE DETECTION OF POSSIBLE VULNERABILITY TO DEPRESSION**

-- 🌱 I’m currently learning **ML, Data science and analytics, Web Development, Unity**
+- 🌱 I’m currently learning **Python, ML, Data science and analytics, Web Development, Unity**

 - 👨‍💻 All of my projects are available at [https://github.com/Ricky63rsd2002](https://github.com/Ricky63rsd2002)